genotrance/px/README.md

 required.
 Simply install and configure one and `keyring` will use it.
 Remember to specify the environment variables they require before starting Px.

-This will not work for the Nuitka binaries so as a fallback, Px can also load credentials from environment variables and dotenv files.
-This is only recommended when keyring is not available though.
+This will not work for the Nuitka binaries so as a fallback, `PX_PASSWORD` can be used instead to set credentials.

 ### Misc